rohitdhamija/aifun/README.md

    - Once signed in, click **Create repository** → Name it something like `gamekhelo` → Click **Create repository**.

 3. **Music File**
-   - Download the provided `background.mp3` file if your game includes sound (check email for attachment).
+   - Download the provided `background.mp3` file if your game includes sound

 ---